matmattia/TinyMCE-Select-Body/README.md

 # TinyMCE Select Body

-Select Body is a TinyMCE 3 plug-in to select `body` tag and to assign it some properties.
+Select Body is a TinyMCE 4 plug-in to select `body` tag to assign it some properties.

 ## More info